ben-vargas/ai-vibelogger/README.md

 ## Why this exists

-Native OAuth passthrough for the Big 3 agentic CLIs (Claude Code, OpenAI Codex, QuixiAI Gemini CLI fork).
+Native OAuth passthrough for the Big 3 agentic CLIs (Claude Code, OpenAI Codex, Gemini CLI).
 You log in with your normal plan; the proxy does not require or manage API keys, and simply forwards traffic while tracing it.

 ## Features